Arxian/arxian.github.io/_posts/23-04-23-meta-sample-2.md

 Welcome to the *heavily* delayed April meta sample.
 The release of gauntlet and the somewhat uninspiring nature of the patch means that sources were less thick on the ground for decks, and the addition of the start of Team Wars 2 (hosted by [Harpu](https://www.twitch.tv/batista_harpu), check out the TW Discord here: https://discord.gg/XznGhYTUxZ) meant that some of the people who contributed last time were keeping decks in reserve to try to keep the edge on the competition.

-Thanks to Jay and EurasianJay for their input.
+Thanks to Jay, EurasianJay, Dragall and the deckbuilders themselves for their input.

-This list is shorter than last season's -- most of the decks from last season can still be played unless they clearly built around a changed card.
+This list is shorter than [last season's](http://duelyst.arxile.co.za/blog/meta-sample) -- most of the decks from last season can still be played unless they clearly built around a changed card.
 Please refer back to that for more details.

 # Abyssian